mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

     Depending on your settings, **the system may not allow running programs from USB drives or Windows file systems**.
 This is not a bug, but something you might want to be aware of.

+## Flatpak

+Pegasus is [available on FlatHub](https://flathub.org/apps/details/org.pegasus_frontend.Pegasus).
+You can use any Flatpak-supporting software centers to install it, or follow the instructions on the page to do it manually.

 ## Ubuntu

 At the time of writing, the official builds require Ubuntu **16.04 or later**.
 Most of the dependencies come preinstalled, but in case you run into troubles, you can install them like this: